mmbakker/dev-track-2/src/SOLID/SingleResponsibility/README.md

 In this folder you'll find a number of files that simulate a process.
 The single responsibility principle has not been followed.

 Apply the single responsibility principle to add structure to the code.
-Place your solution in the [Solution](./Solution) folder.